"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 25. Duel– le duel

-26. Fiction– les belles lettes (as fiction is called in French)
+26. Fiction– les belles lettes (that’s what fiction is called in French)

-28. Vernissage– un vernissage (unofficial opening of the artist's exhibition on the eve of the official opening)
+28. Vernissage– un vernissage (unofficial opening of an artist’s exhibition on the eve of the official opening)

 29. Inauguration– inauguration (opening, for example, of an exhibition)